sintaxi/yoke/README.md

 ### CLI

 The `yoke` command outputs a stream with the concatenated output.

+    `yoke bundle.js.yoke`

-Simply pipe the output to a destination file `yoke bundle.js.yoke > bundle.js`
+To save, simply pipe the output to a destination file `yoke bundle.js.yoke > bundle.js`